kevinam99/GPT3-First-Flight/README.md

 Since OpenAI doesn't allow for batch processing so I used Elixir's Task module to implement concurrency while reducing the overall time taken for executing multiple queries.
 So far, I've worked with text classification that includes analysing sentiments and assessing whether a poll/survey answer is relevant to the surveyor.
 Have a look at [lib/gpt3_first_flight/](./lib/gpt3_first_flight/).
+Please head over to [lib/gpt3_first_flight/](lib/gpt3_first_flight/) for additional documentation.

 ### Getting started